Alan-Ali/Castle/README.md

-   - you must create some data in the database to be properly run, and be seen, first by creating users then by adding questions that is chosen by the user as topics, if the topic was out of the users interests it won't be seen, this will be later worked on for improvments.
+   - you must create some data in the database to be properly run, and be seen, first by creating users then by adding questions that is chosen by the user as topics, if the topic was out of the users interests it won't be seen, this will be later worked on for improvments, so reach the folder SQL_Files and look at these 2 files:
+         - databaseTables.sql
+         - dummyData.sql